Chinoiserie - the addiction to Chinese style as the height of fashion and good taste

 The art historian H.A.
 Crosby Forbes (1925-2012) wrote “The artisan community of Canton [Guangzhou], with its porcelain and enamel painters, its painters of oils and watercolors, its weavers and embroiderers, its silversmiths and other metal-workers, its carvers, gilders and cabinet makers, produced more goods of consistently high quality and good taste, in greater quantity over a longer period of time, than any other artisan community the world has ever known.”

 When the Neo-classical fashion took hold in the mid-18th century the fashion went into decline in Britain.
 England led the move to seeing ancient Greece as the model to follow not China.
-In addition more recent reports from China, mainly from traders, rather moderated the glowing testimony that the Jesuits had written.
-On continental Europe the respect for all things Chinese hung on longer; it was the death of the writer, thinker and Chinese devotee Johann von Goëthe [1749-1832] that marked the start of the decline there.
+In addition more recent accounts of China, mainly by traders, moderated the glowing testimony that the Jesuits had written.
+On continental Europe the respect for all things Chinese hung on longer; it was the death of the writer, thinker and Chinese devotee Johann von Goëthe ➚ [1749-1832] that marked the start of the decline there.

 In the end Chinese manufacturers lost out as although they could manufacture cheaply, packaging and transport was poor and so European imitators had a distinct advantage.
 When opium addiction took hold and Britain (with France) took to war in the 1840s the view of China turned to disdain with China as an inferior culture.